Eragon-Brisingr/GameQuestGraph/README.md

 1. Single sequence
 ![SingleSequence](Docs/SingleSequence.png)
-Can only accommodate one judgment condition, and the condition is completed
+Can only accommodate one judgment condition, and when the condition finished mean sequence is completed
 2. List sequence
 ![ListSequence](Docs/ListSequence.png)
-Can accommodate multiple judgment conditions, and the conditions in the list are completed when the conditions are met
+Can accommodate multiple judgment conditions, and when conditions in the list are finished mean sequence is completed
 3. Branch sequence
 ![BranchSequence](Docs/BranchSequence.png)
 The elements in the list will activate branches after meeting the completion conditions.
 If the branch is completed, the sequence after the branch will be performed (there is a choice in the branch sequence whether to interrupt other branches, if not interrupting other branches, the corresponding successor sequence will be executed after the other branches end)